-By performing this exercise for moderate to higher repetitions, you can increase the stretch placed upon the upper body muscles and provide a great stimulus for growth.
+By performing this exercise for moderate to higher repetitions, you can increase the stretch placed upon your upper body muscles and provide a great stimulus for growth.

 Improves Full-Body Stability

-As you lower the dumbbell behind you, you’ll need to brace the glutes and core muscles to prevent yourself from rocking off of the bench.
-The lifter must also contract the scapulas and upper back muscles to stabilize the load throughout the movement.
+As you lower the dumbbell behind you, you’ll need to brace your glutes and core muscles to prevent yourself from rocking off of the bench.
+You must also contract your scapulae and upper back muscles to stabilize the load throughout the movement.
 This learned stability will carry over to similar exercises like dumbbell flyes and chest presses.

 Improved Shoulder Mobility

 The dumbbell pullover can improve shoulder mobility in that it stretches the lats and triceps — two muscle groups often responsible for impeded overhead mobility.
-Also, achieving such a deep stretch will help you establish greater stability and control, enabling your body to feel capable of achieving and supporting this deeper range of motion.
+Achieving such a deep stretch will also help you establish greater stability and control, enabling your body to feel capable of achieving and supporting this deeper range of motion.